Skip to Main Content

 Maintenance tasks are usually prioritised based on:

-• their complexity
+• Their complexity

-• the resources you have available.
+• The resources you have available

-Developing a Maintenance Schedule for Your Open Textbook
+Developing a Maintenance Schedule for Your OER

-• Maintenance changes – small ongoing changes that are more about function than content (e.g. fixing typos and broken links) can be completed at any time and are the only type of revisions you should make during semester
+• Maintenance changes – small ongoing changes that are more about function than content (e.g. fixing typos and broken links) can be completed at any time and are the only type of revisions you should make during semester.

-• Major updates – adding or replacing sections of content or the book itself in the middle of a semester can disrupt learning and teaching so you should plan these for breaks between teaching periods.
+• Major updates – adding or replacing sections of content or the OER itself in the middle of a semester can disrupt learning and teaching so you should plan these for breaks between teaching periods.

-• build ongoing maintenance into your project time line
+• Build ongoing maintenance into your project time line

-• track, assign and complete routine maintenance tasks
+• Track, assign and complete routine maintenance tasks

-• plan the release of new versions and editions.
+• Plan the release of new versions and editions

-As you’re planning out these tasks and their time line, you’ll also need to consider who should make these changes and assign them to the right people
+As you’re planning out these tasks and their timeline, you’ll also need to consider who should make these changes and assign them to the right people

-Open Textbook Maintenance Roles
+OER Maintenance Roles

-It’s beneficial to draw on the expertise of your authoring and publishing teams, as well as your readers when maintaining and making improvements to your textbook.
+It’s beneficial to draw on the expertise of your authoring and publishing teams, as well as your readers when maintaining and making improvements to your OER.
 Some of the people who may be involved in identifying and making improvements:

 • Project managers – coordinate and notify teams about similar projects, make connections between new and current collaborators, oversee projects through to completion